 Axiom Complaint process

-If there is something which we have not done correctly with your Personal Data then we would appreciate the chance to deal with your concerns before you approach a Supervisory Authority so please contact us in the first instance – firstname.lastname@example.org.
+If there is something which we have not done correctly with your Personal Data then we would appreciate the chance to deal with your concerns before you approach a data protection supervisory authority, so please contact us in the first instance – firstname.lastname@example.org.
+All complaints are taken seriously and managed by our Data Privacy Office, which is a part of our Legal & Compliance team.

 Data Protection Supervisory Authorities